Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: DK-based Re-ranking

 \subsection{Motivated Example}

 Our algorithm is based on a conforming observation to an intuitive law: \textit{If a function $F_1$ calls function $C^{F_1}$, then its homologous function $F_1'$ will also call the homologous function $C^{F_1'}$ of $C^{F_1}$.} As depicted in Figure~\ref{fig:rerank_overview}, we have $F_1$ calls $C^{F_1}$, and $F_1'$ calls $C^{F_1'}$.
-Assume that the search process for $F_1$ yields top K functions containing the target homologous function $F_1'$.
-We then employ the call relations of $F_1$ and $F_1'$ to conduct precise callee function match for re-ranking.
+Assume that the search process for $F_1$ yields the top K functions containing the target homologous function $F_1'$.
+We then employ the call relations of $F_1$ and $F_1'$ to conduct precise callee function matching for re-ranking.
 In particular, callee functions of $F_1$ are divided into two categories, named callees $C_{n}^{F_1}$ and anonymous callees $C_{a}^{F_1}$.
-For named callees, their names are utilized to match callees of functions between source function $F_1$ and candidate top K functions.
-For anonymous callees, we employ DL-based similarity detection to calculate similarity between callees of functions between source function $F_1$ and candidate top K functions.
-Recall the observation, the homologous function $F_1'$ of $F_1$ holds the most matched callees. $F_1'$ is re-ranked in first place after candidate functions are re-ranked based on matched callees.
+For named callees, their names are utilized to match callees of functions between the source function $F_1$ and the candidate top K functions.
+For anonymous callees, we employ DL-based similarity detection to calculate the similarity between callees of functions between the source function $F_1$ and the candidate top K functions.
+Recalling the observation, the homologous function $F_1'$ of $F_1$ holds the most matched callees.
+After re-ranking the candidate functions based on the matched callees, $F_1'$ is re-ranked in the first place.